Turn on suggestions

 https://quickbooks.intuit.com/learn-support/ca-quickbooks-community/misc/03/community-ca.

-Aside from that, here are a couple of things that you should do as an employer:
+Aside from that, here are a couple of things that you can do as an employer:

 More details about this topic are thoroughly discussed here: Understand the process for unclaimed wages.

 For the most accurate and up-to-date advice on handling uncashed paychecks, it's highly recommended to consult with your accountant or a payroll professional.
-They can provide guidance specific to your situation and ensure you're following all relevant regulations.
+They can provide guidance and instructions that are specific to your situation to ensure you're following all relevant regulations.

 Lastly, I'd like to share these articles in case you need more payroll-related references: